 The producer status NM = négociant-manipulant means that purchased grapes can be included in the Champagnes.
 NM producers can be anything from small producers that supplement their own grapes with some that they buy in, to large Champagne houses that primarily rely on purchased grapes.

 - Philizot & Fils (NM), a Champagne house founded in 2002 by Stéphane and Virginie Philizot.
-In 2007, the Champagne producers (or brands) Marcel Paul and Comte de Vic were bought.
-The composition of the Champagnes is typical 1/3 each of Chardonnay, Pinot Noir, and Pinot Meunier.
-Focuses on export and have e.g. provided Aldi with Champagnes that have received quite decent reviews.
+In 2007, the Champagne producers (or brands) Marcel Paul, Comte de Lantage, and Comte de Vic were bought.
+The composition of their Champagnes is typical 1/3 each of Chardonnay, Pinot Noir, and Pinot Meunier.
+Vintage Champagnes sold have included a blanc de blancs under the Comte de Lantage brand.
+The houses focuses on export, aims to sell 2.3 million bottles in 2017, and have e.g. provided Aldi with Champagnes that have received quite decent reviews.
 Some of these Philizot bottles, at least in 2013-2014, have been sold under the name Veuve Monsigny, which is a marque d’acheteur (MA) that probably belongs to Aldi.
 The Philizot origin is indicated more clearly on the bottles than what is usually the case with MA Champagnes.
 (Formerly, Veuve Monsigny bottles have been provided by several different producers, including Charles Mignon in Épernay, E. Michel in Vertus, Gueusquin’s company Les Roches Blanches in Dizy, and the cooperative CRVC in Reims, which produces the Jacquart brand.)